+Related Activities: A2,C3, D2

 C3.
 Education and Outreach

 Problem Statement: PCBs are ubiquitous in the environment.
 Education and outreach is needed to inform consumers about the presence of PCB in products that are used and disposed of in the watershed.
 A variety of education and outreach tools can be created depending on the desired message and target audience: health education, consumer education, etc.